BTHOG/BTCV/Doc/Usage.md

 - AGain

-You can change Analog Gain(PGA).
+You can change Analog Gain (PGA).

 - bitshift
 - bitshift(sub)

 This sensor has deeper bit depth.
-In order to display on Windows, it must be limited to 8 bits.
+In order to display on WindowsOS, it must be limited to 8 bits.
 When set to ``` 0 ```, the lowest 8 bits(LSB) are displayed.
 When set to ``` 4 ```, it displays 4 to 11 bits.

 If you use ``` bitshift(sub) ```, you can make different settings with split screen.

+Since WhiteClip processing is not implemented, it is necessary to pay attention to color misregistration at saturation.

-- ```Scale```
+- Scale

 You can change the image size.

 - Offset

+You can change the black level.

 - DarkSub

+You can use dark image subtraction for defect correction and black level correction.
+The files in the directory containing the exe file

+This software refer ```dark.bin``` in the directory containing the exe file as a dark image.

 - SoftHob